FyroxEngine/Fyrox/README.md

 - Window (using glutin)
 - Object pool
-- Scene graph with pivot, camera, mesh nodes.
+- Scene graph with pivot, camera, mesh, light, etc. nodes.
 - FBX Loader (both ASCII and binary)
 - TTF Loader (compound characters are not supported yet)
 - Advanced node-based UI with these nodes ("widgets")